 Seljuk state.
 The construction of

-Prior to the arrival of the Seljuks, there were 3 developed and fully-operating trade routes in existence:
+Prior to the arrival of the Seljuks, there were 3 developed and fully-operating major trade routes in existence:

 THE TIN ROAD / SILK ROUTE

 Archaeologists now present evidence that dates the earliest international trade convoys to 2700 B.C.
 This trade of 5,000 years ago involved cargos of tin, brought from the mountains of Afghanistan overland across Iran to the city of Eshnunna (Tel Asmar in current-day Iraq) on the Tigris river in Mesopotamia.
 From there the cargos were transported overland, via the city of Mari on the Euphrates, to the port of Ugarit (current-day Ras Shamra) in northern Syria, and finally from there shipped to various destinations in the Middle East.
 Tin was an important commodity, as it was vital ingredient in the production of bronze.
 The bronze alloy formulated in the eastern Mediterranean in the 3rd Millennium BC brought about a revolution in economics, civilization and warfare.
 At that time, there were only two known sources of tin in the world: Afghanistan and Anatolia.
 Anatolian tin was used locally and the surplus was exported.
 The increased demand for tin for bronze production opened up trade with Afghanistan, and thus the first known trade route, the Tin Road, was born.
 This route was the predecessor of the much later, and more famous Silk Road, over which merchants traveled to and from China.